fog-computing-tu-berlin/prototype/documentation/README.md

 ### ZeroMQ

 The Cloud ZeroMQ is written in Python.
 It is build around ZeroMQ to accept messages from Fog clients.
-It is build similar to the Fog using `asyncio` for multiple loopsto work off the Queue.
+It is build similar to the Fog using `asyncio` for multiple loops to work off the Queue.
 Messages to the REST API are submitted in bulks periodically.

-These are all settings avaliable via enviroment variables for the Cloud Container.
+These are all settings available via environment variables fore Cloud Container.

 | ENV Variable                            | Default                    | Description                                             |
 | --------------------------------------- | :------------------------- | ------------------------------------------------------- |